Do your inpatients have a bath every day? In Chlorhexidine?

-There are a number of preparations and methods of applications for chlorhexidine washes.
+There are a number of preparations and methods of application for chlorhexidine washes.

-There may be benefit in daily washing for at-risk patients in the intensive care setting; particularly those with central venous catheters.
+There may be benefits in daily washing for at-risk patients in the intensive care setting; particularly those with central venous catheters.

 Chlorhexidine may not be an acceptable whole-body cleaning agent due to skin reactions or parental concerns.

-So, across three age groups, we’ll have a look at potential benefits of chlorhexidine bathing.
+So, across three age groups, we’ll have a look at the potential benefits of chlorhexidine bathing.

-This review included bot individual or cluster RCTs, quasi experimental studies that evaluated either; daily CHG vs soap & water or standard of care washing, in ICUs & non-ICU settings were eligible.
+This review included both individual or cluster RCTs, quasi-experimental studies that evaluated either; daily CHG vs soap & water or standard of care washing, in ICUs and non-ICU settings were eligible.
 12 studies were analysed, dating from 2005-2010.
-11 from the USA, 1 French.
-10 in ICU setting.
+11 were from the USA, 1 and French.
+10 in the ICU setting.

-All trials involved at least daily CHG washing, with either 2% CHG impregnated rags, 4% CHG diluted 1:2 with tap water that was allowed to dry, no rinsing or 4% CHG bathing solution with or without rinsing.
-Several studies also had intranasal mupriocin 2%, active hand hygiene and other MRSA eradication interventions.
+All trials involved at least daily chlorhexidine washing, with either 2% CHG-impregnated rags, 4% CHG diluted 1:2 with tap water that was allowed to dry, no rinsing or 4% CHG bathing solution with or without rinsing.
+Several studies also had intranasal mupirocin 2%, active hand hygiene and other MRSA eradication interventions.